Manu Singh: Meditation Guru

-Manu Singh is a meditation and mindfulness expert, who teaches meditative living using a plethora of eastern techniques.
-His method is unique as he combines scientific aptitude and decantative spiritual wisdom.
+Singh is a meditation and mindfulness practitioner, who teaches meditative living using eastern techniques.
+His method combines scientific aptitude and decantative spiritual wisdom.
 He emphasises on holistic wellbeing, physical, mental, emotional, spiritual, social and beyond.
-His idea of mindfulness and meditation is not limited to time or space, rather his idea of evolving focuses on encapsulating everything that is within and around oneself.
+His concept of mindfulness and meditation is not limited to time or space, rather the idea of evolving focuses on encapsulating everything that is within and around oneself.

-Mr Singh has propounded that the most dangerous form of pollution is pollution of human consciousness and not air, water, soil or noise.
-In his theory the entire world is a vast ocean of conscious interconnectedness, where every particle resonates and oscillates with the entire ocean and itself.
-All living entities as conscious and vibratory beings are not separate from this ocean, but when we overtly invest in our egos, we develop an illusion of separateness.
+Singh has propounded that the most dangerous form of pollution is that of human consciousness and not air, water, soil or noise.
+In his theory the world is a vast ocean of conscious interconnectedness, where every particle resonates and oscillates with the entire ocean and itself.
+All living entities, as conscious and vibratory beings, are not separate from this ocean, but when we overtly invest in our egos, we develop an illusion of separateness.
 This illusion leads us onto the path of disconnection from this conscious interconnectedness and we turn into a contaminant, a toxin for this entire creation.

-According to him Health is a way of living, a state of existence that encompasses everything from one’s relationships, career, physical and mental activities and spiritual practises.
+Singh believes that health is a way of living, a state of existence that encompasses everything from one’s relationships, career, physical and mental activities and spiritual practises.
 Above all, health and happiness are in a unified marriage, and one cannot function in the absence of the other.

 Eco spirituality

-Mr Manu Singh claims that the entire existence is an interconnected web and the pollution of one's own consciousness leads to the disruption of everything around us.
+Singh claims that the entire existence is an interconnected web and the pollution of one's own consciousness leads to the disruption of everything around us.
 The solution according to him is to address this pollution of our consciousness which arises out of the overfeeding the human ego is to invest mindfully in eco-centrism: a way of life that recognizes and respects the life and sentience in every vibratory particle of the entire multiverse.
 Once this realization is inculcated, humans develop the forces of Satva through which they can download the deep love and compassion embedded within the entire cosmos and lead an integral life of Ahimsa (Non-Violence), Karuna (Compassion), Satvikta (Simplicity), and Aparigraha (renunciation).

 His techniques inclusively focus on the well-being of every living being intending to promote a sustainable living rather than an anthropocentric approach towards life.
-He even suggests that nations should join forces for the greater good of the ecosystem, for cleaner energies, and reduction in deforestation.
+He suggests that nations should join forces for the greater good of the ecosystem, for cleaner energies, and reduction in deforestation.
 He emphasises that the pandemic (COVID-19) was a result of our current lifestyle and that we must radically and consciously alter it.